We must invest in urban green spaces if young people are to live fun, healthy lives. And our canals have a key role to play

 As a result we managed to secure funding from Sustrans Scotland to deliver a new footbridge, which is now being built on the edge of the Hamiltonhill Claypits.
 We are also proposing to build another footbridge at Stockingfield Junction in Maryhill which once complete will connect Maryhill, Ruchill and Gilshochill.

-The Glasgow Canal Project is another example of how safe and enjoyable outdoor spaces are being built for local communities.
-From the Youth Urban Games, which was led by local school pupils, and the launch of a new indoor skate-park which will offer a free entry program to economically disadvantaged local youths, to the Claypits – Glasgow’s only inner-city local Nature Reserve – we’re excited to be involved in so many projects that are shifting perceptions and regenerating our canalside communities (many of which are on the SIMD index) to support sport, leisure and active living.
+The Glasgow Canal Project (click to view) is another example of how safe and enjoyable outdoor spaces are being built for local communities.
+From the Youth Urban Games (click to view), which was led by local school pupils, and the launch of a new indoor skate-park which will offer a free entry program to economically disadvantaged local youths, to the Claypits – Glasgow’s only inner-city local Nature Reserve – we’re excited to be involved in so many projects that are shifting perceptions and regenerating our canalside communities (many of which are on the SIMD index) to support sport, leisure and active living.